 Protocol Connectors are a type of Connector in Camunda that can serve as either inbound or outbound Connectors, supporting a variety of technical protocols.
 These Connectors are highly generic, designed to provide a flexible and customizable means of integrating with external systems and services.

 Protocol Connectors can be customized to meet the needs of specific use cases using element templates, with no additional coding or deployment required.
 Examples of protocol Connectors include HTTP REST, SOAP, GraphQL, as well as message queue Connectors.

 A record represents a command or an event.
 For example, a command to create a new process instance, or a state transition of an executing process instance representing an event at a given point in time would result to generation of a record.
 During the execution lifecycle of a process instance, numerous records are generated to capture various commands and events generated.
 Records are stored in the log.

 Replication is the act of copying data in a partition from a leader to its followers within a clustered Zeebe installation.
 After replication, the leader and followers of a partition will have the exact same data.
 Replication allows the system to be resilient to brokers going down.

-This is the number of times data in a partition will be copied and this depends on the number of brokers in a cluster.
-A cluster with one leader and two followers will have a replication factor of three, as data in each partition needs to have three copies.
+This is the number of times data in a partition are copied.
+This depends on the number of brokers in a cluster.
+A cluster with one leader and two followers have a replication factor of three, as data in each partition needs to have three copies.

-This is how long a client will wait for a response from the broker after the client has submitted a request.
-If a response is not received within the client request timeout, the client can consider the broker unreachable.
+This is how long a client waits for a response from the broker after the client submits a request.
+If a response is not received within the client request timeout, the client considers the broker unreachable.

 The log consists of one or more segments.
-Each segment is a file that contains an ordered sequence records.
+Each segment is a file containing an ordered sequence records.
 Segments are deleted when the log is compacted.

 A worker executes a job.
 In the Zeebe nomenclature, these are also referred to as job workers.